Refereed Journal Articles

 Research Under Review and In Progress

 Overreporting Political Engagement (with Elizabeth C. Connors).
-Preparing for Submission.
+Under Review.

 Inattentiveness in Conjoint Experiments (with Mia Costa).
-Design / Data Collection.
+Under Review.

 Media Engagement